APIs

 Defining Middleware

-Behavior that's common to several APIs or routes can be applied using middleware services.
+Behavior that's common to several APIs or routes can be applied using middleware.
 Multiple middleware can also be composed to create a cascading set of steps to perform on incoming requests or outgoing responses.

 async function validate(ctx, next) {